svioletg/py-squaremap-combiner/README.rst

 ``-2590089827693666277``.

-Until I release version 1.0.0 I do not consider this project stable — there are bound to be a number of bugs or quirks that I haven’t discovered and/or fixed yet, and the code will likely be seeing frequently large changes until that point.
+Until I release version 1.0.0 I do not consider this project stable — there are bound to be a number of bugs or quirks that I haven't discovered and/or fixed yet, and the code will likely be seeing frequently large changes until that point.
 Right now version bumps are made subjectively and each bump just increases the minor version, but